misterola/FOrgy/README.md

 > Google Cloud APIs > Ok

-## Example (extracting valid isbns from all PDF books in a directory)
+## Example
-Here, we want to extract ISBNs from books located in a particular directory.
+Task: extracting valid isbns from all PDF books in a directory Here, we want to extract ISBNs from books located in a particular directory.
 First, we view CLI help to locate a subcommandS to do that.
 And looking at the sample output above (see usage), the get_isbns_from_texts subparser is the one that does this.
 For the sake of simplicity, we keep all
 PDF ebooks inside one folder and then we view help page for get_isbns_from_texts subcommand to understand how to use it.